-If you are experiencing chronic lower back pain, there is hope – many nonsurgical treatment options can eliminate all symptoms and complications associated with this frustrating condition.
-Norton Leatherman Spine Center specialists may suggest a variety of nonsurgical chronic back pain treatment options, including:
+If you are experiencing chronic lower back pain, there is hope.
+Many nonsurgical treatment options can eliminate all symptoms and complications associated with this frustrating condition.
+Our spine specialists may suggest a variety of nonsurgical chronic back pain treatment options, including:

-If these treatments don’t provide relief from your pain, spinal surgery may be an option, but only if you have nerve damage or a condition that does not heal after a long period of time.
+If these treatments don’t provide relief from your pain, spinal surgery may be an option.
+Our physicians consider surgery only for patients who have nerve damage or a condition that does not heal after a long period of time.
 Surgical options can include removal of slipped discs and/or bone spurs to relieve pressure on nerves.
 Fusing vertebrae together can stabilize the spine and relieve pressure causing your pain.